-We are three months into 2018 and it’s hard to say that we’ve really had a lot of FPS games so far this year.
-For whatever reason, FPS games tend to land in the latter half of the year with; strange when you consider that so many gamers would like to blow away their New Year Blues.
-Still not achieved anything in life?
+You’re never too far away from some new FPS games, but for whatever reason, they tend to land in the latter half of the year with much more regularity.
+Strange, especially when you consider that so many gamers would like to blow away their New Year Blues, or that you’ve reached June and have not accomplished any of the things they hoped.
+Struck down by the sudden realisation of mortality?
 Here, rip this demon’s head off and stick it up his ars–

 The guys at Crytek sure do love to push your PC to the limit, don’t they?
 The minds behind the meme-worthy Crysis have recently dropped their next big venture onto Steam’s Early Access program to a mixed but relatively promising response; the detractors are pointing at its buggy nature and lack of polish.